Cosmos-0118/TidyWindow/Press-and-Reviews.md

 ## YouTube Mentions

 -   Video review: https://youtu.be/qXd_q5jPEuA?si=3Dn98gH6aVFXDWPx — thankyou for your video.
--   Xerife Tech: https://www.youtube.com/watch?v=E9NzGDCUVmU — thanks for the coverage! p.s i found few ui bugs while watching your video i'll fix it soon.
+-   Xerife Tech: https://www.youtube.com/watch?v=E9NzGDCUVmU — thanks for the coverage! p.s i found few ui bugs while watching your video i'll fix it soon - (NOW FIXED).

 If you've covered TidyWindow in a video, please reach out or open an issue—would love to include you here! 🎬